 I’m at a low boil pretty much all the time now.
 I think the past three weeks or so have been a little better, but I’ll still sometimes catch myself snapping at Leah over something impossibly trivial, or throwing my hands up in disgust and falling into a prolonged funk at the slightest annoyance.
 This week’s Republican National Convention, a substance-averse cult gathering which kept Hatch Act experts busier than ever, didn’t help.
 With the White House as his backdrop, the President of the United States held a televised political rally with a dense crowd of 1,000 mostly unmasked sycophants, about the same number of Americans who died as a result of COVID-19 that day and every other day of the past six weeks.
 We’re on track to reach 200,000 deaths less than a month from now.

 Schools, gyms, indoor dining, and other businesses and institutions are trying to come back.
 Outbreaks have already resulted and there is no reason not to expect them to continue.
 In the glaring absence of a coordinated national public health strategy, a vaccine is our only hope.
 When a vaccine comes, who knows if it will be effective medicine or a hurried placebo.
 Who knows how long it will take to manufacture and distribute a meaningful amount of doses.
 Who knows how many conspiratorial wingnuts will refuse to be vaccinated because they think it’s a Bill Gates plot for social control.
-Who knows if herd immunity is just a fantasy.
+Who knows when we’ll be on the other side of this.

 All we can do to curb the spread in the meantime is to stay home, except the economy can’t abide that, at least as long as Senate Republicans and their constituents prefer digging mass graves to ever giving anyone anything “for free.”